Secure CheckoutPersonal information is secured with SSL technology.

 - Paperback ISBN:

-Amir Kassam FRSB, OBE, is visiting professor in the School of Agriculture, Policy and Development at the University of Reading, and a member of the global forum of the Food and Agriculture Organization of the United Nations.
+Amir Kassam OBE, FRSB, PhD, is visiting professor in the School of Agriculture, Policy and Development at the University of Reading, UK.

 University of Reading, UK